 Right Direction or Wrong Track

-Thirty-two percent (32%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending April 16.
+Twenty-nine percent (29%) of Likely U.S. Voters now think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending May 14.

-Sixty-two percent (62%) now believe the nation is headed down the wrong track, down a point from the last three weeks.
+Sixty-four percent (64%) now believe the nation is headed down the wrong track, also up one point from last week.

 A year ago at this time, 29% felt the country was heading in the right direction, while 63% thought it was on the wrong track.